 You can get there by tram #18, which departs from Cologne Central Station.

-There is much more to see in Cologne.
-But if you only have one-two days in the city, the list above should be enough to have a nice time in Cologne and want to visit this city again to see and explore more.
+If you only have a day or two in the city, the list above should be enough to have a nice time in Cologne and want to visit this city again to see and explore more.